A long bike ride along the Alps 2 Ocean Cycle Trail took me past canals and stunning lakes on the way to Twizel.

 The next stretch was probably the most memorable of the day.
 It started off with a “better” view of Aoraki / Mt.
 Cook, covered in clouds.

 Then, the TA departed from the A2O, heading off onto a new (this year) trail through a farm.
-This trail was unsuitable for bikes, so I continued on the A2O.
+This trail was unsuitable for bikes, so I stayed on the A2O.
 Continuing along the canal, this took me past a salmon hatchery, built on several floating platforms on the canal.
 There were quite a few anglers out trying to catch fish.

 Going around a bend, and now on a paved road, the road dropped quite steeply, towards a stunningly blue lake, Lake Pūkaki.
 This presented one of the downsides of cycling: if I’d been hiking, there were any number of incredible viewpoints I could have taken a picture from higher up.
 But zooming downhill, it was impractical to stop and take pictures.
 Any time I passed a good viewpoint, I’d be already past it further downhill, and I wasn’t going to backtrack and haul the bike uphill for a photo.